milanij/roommates_to_do/README.md

 Roommates To Do
 ================================================

-This is a simple app to keep track of shopping lists between roommates.
+This is a simple app to keep track of shopping lists between roommates/housemates.

 At this point it is very simple.
 There is only one list and anyone who logs in can manipulate that list.